mostafamo7amed/flutter-interview-questions/README.md

 34.Difference between a Modal and Persistent BottomSheet with an example?

+Modal Bottom Sheet: This type of bottom sheet disables interaction with the main content behind it.
+It requires user interaction (like button clicks) to dismiss it.
+Persistent Bottom Sheet: This type of bottom sheet allows the user to interact with the content behind it.
+It can be dragged up or down to dismiss or reveal more content.

 ---

 35.How is an `Inherited Widget` different from a `Provider`?